-You probably know him from the TV show Castle, and you probably didn’t know that he is also a survivalist also.
-He also has a bug out vehicle and as he knows how to weld he is planning to customize his bug out vehicle with armor plates.
+You probably know him from the TV show Castle, and you probably didn’t know that he is also a survivalist.
+He has a bug out vehicle and as he knows how to weld he is planning to customize his bug out vehicle with armor plates.
 He was invited to the Conan Tonight show several times and he claimed he was prepping for a zombie apocalypse, he was probably just joking.

 Born in Australia he was a famous explorer, back in the days when Antarctica was not fully explored in 1912 he led a small expedition to explore it.
 This was long 300 miles extremely dangerous journey, during which one of his team of 3 fell into a crevasse dragging all their supplies and most of the dogs with him.
-The team member who fell died in the crevasse and as there were no possibility to get back the supplies the two remaining men have decided to head back to basecamp.
+The team member who fell died in the crevasse and as there was no possibility to get back the supplies so the two remaining men have decided to head back to basecamp.

 Luckily not all of their dogs died in the crevasse, but the few that survived were used as food.
 His other surviving teammate was in bad shape with his skin peeling off and his genitals freezing and falling off.
 He died after a few days and once Douglas Mawson managed to get back to the base camp, people started to speculate that he might have eaten his teammate as he wouldn’t be able to make the long journey without any food.